Class 10 Exam > Class 10 Notes > English Class 10 > Short Answer Questions: Glimpses of India (Part- I) A Baker From Goa

 Q.20.
 When did the baker collect his bills?
 What showed that the bakers were prosperous?

 Ans.
-The baker usually collected his bills at the end of the month.
+The baker usually collects his bills at the end of the month.
 In the household, the baker’s monthly accounts used to be recorded on some wall in pencil.
 Baking was a profitable business in those days.
 Their families never starved.
 Their plump bodies showed that they were prosperous.

 Q.21.
 What are the childhood memories described by the author in this extract?

 Ans.
-The author passed his childhood days in Goa.
+The author spent his childhood days in Goa.
 In this extract, he remembers his old days in Goa when the village baker occupied an important place in life.
 Although, with time, people do not eat so much bread, the sillage bakers are still there.

 Q.22.
 What do the elders reminisce about and why?